MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 >[!CAUTION]
 > Once you are in Native Mode, or have started the file migration process, it is irreversible.
-> Notify users that files will be deleted and files in private messages might disappear.
+> Notify users *before* you run the Alignment Tool that files in Private messages in Yammer **will be deleted** and no longer accessible, so they should download any important files before the Tool is run.

 ## While the tool is running

 - Group updates will not work on unconnected groups.
 - File edits will not work on files not in SharePoint.

-**What happens when you start the Tool?**
+## What happens when you start the Tool

 In Native Mode for Microsoft 365, all Yammer files must be stored in SharePoint.
 Having one consistent location for files makes them easier to access for both end users and admins.